Easy Corporate Fundraising Ideas for Events

 14. Pub Crawl

 Plan a pub crawl for your employees to enjoy and then donate all the proceeds to charity.
 If you’re a large group, call the bar owners ahead of time to plan everything.
 Pubs usually have a room they can lend or hire out for the occasion.
-In addition, if you’re a large group, you might get a discount on the drinks which will increase your donations.
+In addition, if you’re a large group, you might get a discount on the drinks, which will increase your donations.

 While this can be a really fun way of raising money, it might not appeal to everyone.
 Consider planning an alcohol-free alternative for the others on the side.

-In addition, remember to keep it safe.
+Finally, remember to keep it safe.
 Plan designated drivers and safe transport home ahead of time.

 15. Costume Fundraisers

-- Best Scary Halloween costume
+• Best Scary Halloween Costume

-- Best Disney costume
+• Best Disney Costume

 Ideas for Fundraising Prizes